Qumulo/qacls/README.md

 # qacls.py
-## A tool for managing ACEs and ACLs on Qumulo QSFS.
+## NEW for 2020!
+A tool for managing ACEs and ACLs on Qumulo QSFS.
 Rhymes with 'cackles'

 ```
-Copyright (c) 2015 Qumulo, Inc.
+Copyright (c) 2020 Qumulo, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not
 use this file except in compliance with the License.
 You may obtain a copy of